Connecticut College practices “test optional” admission and therefore does not require applicants to submit tests for

 Standardized tests are not considered during the transfer application process.

-Students whose first language is not English are required to submit the TOEFL, IELTS, or an equivalent.
+Students whose first language is not English are required to submit the TOEFL, IELTS, or PTE.
 Connecticut College's standardized testing policy is separate from the English proficiency requirement.
 Therefore the SAT Reasoning Test, ACT, and SAT II may not be used to demonstrate English proficiency.

 Connecticut College's ACT code is 0556 and its SAT code is 3284.